anly2178/GD-multifractal-landscape/README.md

 ## Demo and instructions

 The code for simulations and plots that reproduce the results of the paper are included in the Jupyter notebook `demo.ipynb`.
-The expected run time is approximately 45 minutes, excluding the training of neural networks and the subsequent visualization of their loss landscapes.
-Each run of network training and visualization may take up to 24 hours with a standard computer.
+The expected run time is approximately 45 minutes, excluding the training of neural networks and any subsequent visualization of their loss landscapes.
+Each run of network training and visualization using `LL_visualisation.py` may take up to 24 hours with a standard computer.
+Each run of network training using `train_supplementary.py` may take approximately 1 hour with a standard computer.
 The examples presented in the demo are instructive of how to use the codes in the repository, and can be easily adapted for further exploration.